 - Call to schedule a consultation: During your consultation you will be able to ask questions and be answered by a medical professional.
 This step will help you make an informed decision on whether embolization or hysterectomy is the right choice for you.
 Call 727-386-9981

-- Return for MRI: Once you have decided to continue with the fibroid embolization, you will return for an MRI if you have not already had one.
-The test will be performed here in our office.
-An MRI will provide us with better image quality and enable us to perform the fibroid embolization.
+- Return for MRI: Once you have decided to continue with the fibroid embolization, you will be scheduled for an MRI if you have not already had one.
+An MRI will provide us with images to prepare for your procedure.